 Punitive damages can be awarded in a medical malpractice case as a way to punish the defendant and deter them and others from engaging in similar types of behavior in the future.
 To be awarded punitive damages, the defendant’s behavior must meet a certain level of culpability; the behavior must malicious, willful, reckless, or wanton.

 In New Mexico, medical malpractice victims have three years from the date of the malpractice to file a claim.
 In limited circumstances, there are exceptions.
-For example, victims who were under six years old at the time of the incident have until their 9th birthday to bring forth legal action if necessary.
+For example, medical malpractice victims who were under six years old at the time of the incident have until their 9th birthday to bring forth legal action if necessary.

-While three years may sound like a long time, it’s important to reach out to a Albuquerque personal injury lawyer as soon as possible once you suspect malpractice.
+While three years may sound like a long time, it’s important to reach out to a Albuquerque personal injury lawyer as soon as possible once you suspect medical malpractice.
 This will allow your medical malpractice attorney to begin gathering evidence and building your case, which can be harder to do the more time passes.
 The longer you wait, the less likely you are to find witnesses who remember the event.

 At the Davis Kelin Law Firm, we have the experience and dedication to delivering the best service for our clients.
 Here’s what sets us apart from the rest: